 freeCodeCamp is a free platform to learn to code.

-The tutorials are reading materials, and it has its own text editor for you to write and run codes.
+The tutorials are reading materials, and it has a text editor for you to write and run codes.

-By the end of each curriculum, you can earn a certificate by completing 5 required projects.
+By the end of each curriculum, you can earn a certificate by completing five required projects.

-You can also subscribe to its YouTube channel to watch tutorials.
+To watch tutorials, you can also subscribe to its YouTube channel.

 Scrimba is an online front-end development learning platform.